J. G. Brill Company: Gas electric motor cars

-Heavy weight full railroad size gas electric cars capable of towing up to two trailers were manufactured using General Electric Company electrical equipment and various engine manufacturers for branch line service with little passenger demand to uphold U.S Post Office contracts requiring reduced crew sizes.
+Heavy weight full railroad-size gas electric cars capable of towing up to two trailers were manufactured using General Electric Company electrical equipment and various engine manufacturers, for branch line service that had minimal passenger traffic.
+This was to comply with U.S. Post Office contracts requiring reduced crew sizes.
 The Pennsylvania Railroad was a large purchaser.

 Buses

-With the rapid growth of paved roads nationally and the explosion in auto use plus the impact of the great Depression, the business of trolley use thus trolley construction collapsed.
+The rapidly growing ownership and use of automobiles created a huge demand for paved roads and streets.
+Cities and towns struggling to cover the cost of these projects during the Great Depression applied "paving" taxes to the privately owned trolley and streetcar companies, which combined with lower ridership due to the Depression led to the bankruptcy of many trolley and streetcar railways, especially in smaller centres.
+In turn, this collapsed the demand for new trolleys and streetcars.
 Attempts by Brill to provide acceptable new designs went nowhere.
 The last rail cars built by J.G.
-Brill were 25 streamliner Brillliners for Atlantic City in 1939 and a final 10 trolley PCC competitive Brillliners for Philadelphia's Red Arrow Lines two years later.
-Production shifted to rubber-tired vehicles.
+Brill were 25 streamliner Brilliners for Atlantic City in 1939, and a final ten PCC-competitive Brilliner streetcars for Philadelphia's Red Arrow Lines two years later.
+Brill's production was dramatically shifted to rubber-tired vehicles.
 More than 8,000 gasoline- and electric-powered buses (trolley buses) were built in the 1940s.
-However, by the early 1950s even the bus orders had dried up.
+By the early 1950s the bus orders had diminished.
 In March 1954, the Brill plant was sold to the Penn Fruit Company and a strip mall was built on the eastern end of the site.
 In 1926, American Car and Foundry Company acquired a controlling interest in what had become the Brill Corporation.
 The new structure consisted of: